A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Analyze User Paths

 Use tools like Google Analytics to visualize users' paths through your site.
 Path analysis shows the common routes users take and where they drop off.
+This insight can highlight unexpected behavior patterns and help you understand how users navigate your funnel.

 Step 4: Evaluate Your Content

 Your website content is the heart and soul of your site.
-It’s what communicates your message, showcases your products or services, and persuades visitors to take action.
+It's what communicates your message, showcases your products or services, and persuades visitors to take action.
+You must examine every piece closely to ensure your content does its job.

 Assess Readability